YAML Configuration

-The YAML file can be generated automatically using the --save-config
+The YAML file can be generated automatically using the --save-config flag (preferred) or created manually.

-It is recommended to name the file refdocgen.yaml
+It is recommended to name the file refdocgen.yaml.

 refdocgen MyLibrary.sln